biya-coin/biyaliquid-docs/.gitbook/defi/trading/derivatives-election-perpetual.md

 ### Mark Price Mechanism

-The mark price for election perps on Injective is based on a proprietary oracle feed provided by Stork.
-In the example of the 2024ELECTION PERP, Stork queries the midpoint of [the 2024 Presidential Election market on Polymarket](https://github.com/InjectiveLabs/injective-docs/blob/master/.gitbook/defi/trading/election-perpetual.md#how-do-election-perpetual-futures-work).
+The mark price for election perps on Biyaliquid is based on a proprietary oracle feed provided by Stork.
+In the example of the 2024ELECTION PERP, Stork queries the midpoint of [the 2024 Presidential Election market on Polymarket](https://github.com/biya-coin/biyaliquid-docs/blob/master/.gitbook/defi/trading/election-perpetual.md#how-do-election-perpetual-futures-work).
 They then apply a six-hour time weighted average price (TWAP) to prevent drastic swings in the mark price.
 That price is then scaled down to a more human readable format (i.e. a price between $0 and $1), and used as the mark price.

 ### Market Settlement